Frequently Asked Questions

 9. Can I cook while at David’s House?

-Of course.
+Yes.
 There are two adjoining kitchens at David’s House for guests to share.
 Guests are welcome and encouraged to bring their own food (though there is limited storage for each room).
 We provide some pantry items, breakfast foods, and snacks as well as meals prepared by volunteers many nights of the week.

 10. What are other kinds of support available at David’s House?

 Along with shelter and food, we provide some toiletries, free laundry facilities and supplies, a wide range of toys and entertainment, as well as quilts and stuffed animals for kids to take home.
-Our on-site program managers provide emergency assistance overnight, and volunteers and staff are available during the day.
+Our on-site program managers provide emergency assistance overnight, and staff are available during the day.

 11. How can I get to the hospital from David’s House?